How is Fault Determined for Car Accident Claims

 Each of the above plays a distinct role in the process, from investigating the accident to providing legal advice and representation for all drivers involved.

-CTP insurers, or comprehensive insurance companies, are generally liable for damages resulting from a motor vehicle accident, and they will try to protect their financial interests.
+CTP insurers are generally liable for damages resulting from a motor vehicle accident, and they will attempt to protect their financial interests.
 Assigning a greater degree of fault to the other driver decreases their financial liability for the accident.
 Consequently, insurance providers will look into cases by:

 They often attempt to attribute a higher degree of contributory negligence to the claimant, as this lowers the amount they have to pay in damages.

-Police investigations consider the location of vehicle damage, road markings, driver behaviour and CCTV footage to determine what happened during the accident, and offer vital information for fault assessment.
+Police investigations consider the location of vehicle damage, road markings, driver behaviour and CCTV footage to determine what happened during the accident and offer vital information for a fault assessment.

 QLD personal injury laws protect your right to seek legal advice after an accident.
 A personal injury lawyer can assist with determining fault for a motor vehicle accident.